 - Language: German, but English is widely spoken.

 - Currency: Euro.

 - Getting Around: Frankfurt is a common entry point in Germany because of its major international airport.
 From there, visitors can easily travel to and through the city via its extensive public transportation network, which includes U-Bahn, S-Bahn, and buses.
 Taxis are also accessible, though Uber and other ride-shares have yet to find a firm foothold.
 Much of Frankfurt has been an "environmental zone" since 2008, so if you're driving ensure that your vehicle has an emissions sticker.

 - Travel Tip: The city can accommodate large groups for the many conventions that take place in Frankfurt, but visiting during a large conference can result in higher prices for hotels and restaurants requiring reservations.
 Consult Frankfurt's tourism calendar for dates of significant events.

 If you are in town for business or a short trip, there are still plenty of operas or museums or jazz concerts you can fit into your itinerary.
 On top of that, Frankfurt has top attractions like the Main Tower to entertain the whole family.

 - Even though Frankfurt is famous for its futuristic skyline, it also has a reconstructed and romantic Altstadt (old city) worth visiting.
 Walk the cobblestone streets and admire the half-timbered houses of the Römerberg.

-- Johann Wolfgang Goethe (1749-1832) is Germany's most famous writer and a son of Frankfurt.
+- Johann Wolfgang Goethe (1749-1832) is one of Germany's most famous writers and a son of Frankfurt.
 He is revered at the rebuilt Goethe House and Museum.

 - Step away from civilization at the tranquil Palmengarten, a botanical garden founded in 1868.
 It includes 50 acres and more than 6,000 different botanical species from all around the world.